oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/README.md

 Our repository offers two versions of the chatbot:

-**Command Line Interface (CLI): Follow the instructions provided in the [ChatbotCL-InstallingInstructions_Example](https://github.com/oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/tree/main/CommandLineInterface) document to set up and use the chatbot via the command line prompt.

-**Graphical User Interface (GUI): Follow the instructions provided in the [ChatbotInterface-InstallingInstructions_Example](https://github.com/oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/blob/main/ChatbotInterface-InstallingInstructions_Example.md) document to set up and use the chatbot with a graphical user interface.
+**Command Line Interface (CLI):
+For a comprehensive guide on setting up and using the chatbot via the command line prompt, including the full code, installation requirements, detailed steps, and usage examples, please refer to the [CommandLineInterface](https://github.com/oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/tree/main/CommandLineInterface) folder.
+This resource will provide you with everything you need to get started with the CLI version of the chatbot.

+**Graphical User Interface (GUI):
+For a comprehensive guide on setting up and using the chatbot via the command line prompt, including the full code, installation requirements, detailed steps, and usage examples, please refer to the [GraphicalUserInterface](https://github.com/oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/blob/main/GraphicalUserInterface) folder.
+This resource will provide you with everything you need to get started with the CLI version of the chatbot.

 ## Useful Tutorials: